getodk/central/README.md

 ODK Central
 ===========

-Central is an ODK server alternative that is early in its development.
-Like ODK Aggregate, it manages user accounts and permissions, stores form definitions, and allows data collection clients like ODK Collect to connect to it for form download and submission upload.
+Central is the [ODK](https://getodk.org/) server.
+It manages user accounts and permissions, stores form definitions, and allows data collection clients like ODK Collect to connect to it for form download and submission upload.

-Our goal with Central is to create a modern sibling to Aggregate that is easier to install, easier to use, and more extensible with new features and functionality both directly in the software and with the use of our REST, OpenRosa, and OData programmatic APIs.
+Our goal with Central is to create a modern server that is easy to install, easy to use, and extensible with new features and functionality both directly in the software and with the use of our REST, OpenRosa, and OData programmatic APIs.

 This repository serves as an umbrella for the Central project as a whole:

-* Tickets/issues entrypoint for user problems with either the [server](https://github.com/getodk/central-backend) or the [client](https://github.com/getodk/central-frontend).
 * Operations repository for packaging the server and client into a Docker Compose application.
 * Release repository for publishing binary artifacts.

 If you are looking for help, please take a look at the [Documentation Website](https://docs.getodk.org/central-intro/).
 If that doesn't solve your problem, please head over to the [ODK Forum](https://forum.getodk.org) and do a search to see if anybody else has had the same problem.
+If you've identified a new problem or have a feature request, please post on the forum.
+We prefer forum posts to Github issues because more of the community is on the forum.

 Contributing
 ============